iMicknl/powerbi-botframework-chat-transcripts/README.md

 >If don't trust pregenerated .pbiviz files, feel free to checkout and review the code in this repository and [package your own visual](#package-for-production).
 This way you can be 100% sure that your data is not leaving your environment.
 In the future, the plan is to get have this visual [certified by Power BI](https://docs.microsoft.com/en-us/power-bi/developer/visuals/power-bi-custom-visuals-certified) and added to AppSource.

+## How to handle updates?

+Since this visual is not published on Power BI Marketplace, you will need to download updates yourself.
+Updating the visual is recommended due to possible vulnerabilities in older versions of the visual dependencies.
+Download the latest version and import the visual as usual.
+This will update the visual to the latest version.

+If you want to be notified on new releases, you can [subscribe to releases via GitHub](https://docs.github.com/en/account-and-profile/managing-subscriptions-and-notifications-on-github/managing-subscriptions-for-activity-on-github/viewing-your-subscriptions).

 ## How to contribute to the development